 The welders survived.
 They were able to run when the flammable materials exploded.

-The explosion happened in the main gate very near the staircase where the 3 people died.
+The explosion happened at the main gate very near the staircase where the 3 people died.

-According to the survivors, many are trapped inside the second floor of the factory building.
+According to the survivors, many are trapped on the second floor of the factory building.

 Most of those who survived are those who are working on the ground floor.